 Fight your British reserve and get excited.
 Show some passion and enthusiasm for the role, the company and its products and services.
-It’s one of the best ways to start a cover letter because it usually translates to committed and successful employees.
-It also injects a bit of liveliness to help energise the hiring manager and get them excited about reading the rest of your cover letter.
+It’s one of the best ways to begin because it usually translates to committed and successful employees.
+It also injects a bit of liveliness to help energise the recruiter and get them excited about reading the rest of your cover letter.

 Cover Letter Opening by Conveying Passion (Example)